UB-LMU/Dateiformate_BestPracticeGuide/README.md

-# Best Practice Guide for data formats
+# Best Practice Guide for file formats

 This repository includes the Best Practice Guide for file formats as well as use cases.